ksiller/aisanalyzer/README.md

     c.
 Save set of ROIs in *ROI Manager* as a zip file with the same name as the image, but use .zip extension instead.

     d.
-Repeat steps for all of the images in the folder
+Repeat steps for all of the images in the folder.

     e.
 Save the sets of ROIs as zip file.
 The ROI filename must match the name of the respective multi-channel image it belongs to.

 ## Running the Plugin

 In Fiji, go to *Plugins* > *AIS_Analysis*.
-This will start the plugin and display a dialog to configure analysis parameters
+This will start the plugin and display a dialog to configure analysis parameters.

 ![dialog](./screenshots/config.png)

 * **Input directory:** folder with 1) multi-channel images (with at least two channels and FIJI-supported) and 2) region of interest (ROIs; must match the name of the respective multi-channel image as a zip file) to process.

-* **Output directory:** empty folder to store 1) nucleus ROIs, 2)AIS ROIs, and 3) results
+* **Output directory:** empty folder to store 1) nucleus ROIs, 2)AIS ROIs, and 3) results.

 * **Nucleus channel:** number indicating which channel the nuclei stain is located.